mengdii/Computational-Literacy-WCH/README.md

 Topic 6 has “British” as the most frequent term, along with French, island, colonial, army.
 Checking the context of “British” and “French”, we could see most events are associated with colonial power.
 Therefore, this topic can be viewed as mainly about colonialism.

 The terms in Topic 9 also lack coherence, but we can see terms like pay, company, and demanding.
 The term “demanding” felt interesting but vague, so I went back to the original text again.
-From excerpts such as  “…the strikers, mostly wool workers and rural laborers, were demanding better pay and conditions…”, and “…protests and riots broke out across the country, demanding democratic rights and cultural rights for Amazigh people…”, we could see the agency of people being exploited and their courage fighting against authorities.
+From excerpts such as  _“…the strikers, mostly wool workers and rural laborers, were demanding better pay and conditions…”_, and _“…protests and riots broke out across the country, demanding democratic rights and cultural rights for Amazigh people…”_, we could see the agency of people being exploited and their courage fighting against authorities.

 ![Context for demanding](https://github.com/mengdii/Computational-Literacy-WCH/blob/61e5724f2fb8999eca28199bbdcb77a61400f81a/demanding_context.png)